khanonjs/khanon.js-tutorials/01-blank-project/README.md

 Source files are placed in this folder.

-`app.ts` is usually placed in the root of *src* folder.
+`app.ts` is usually placed in the root of *src*.
 This is the place where the application starts.

 To start a Khanon.js application, you need to create a class, extend [AppInterface](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html) and decorate it with the [App decorator](https://khanonjs.com/api-docs/functions/decorators_app.App.html).